 POWER OF DIRECTORS

-42. The provisions of Section 283 and 284 of the Act shall apply and be observed with regard to the Company Secretary.
-The Committee may from time to time by resolution appoint an assistant or deputy secretary upon such terms as to remuneration and otherwise as they may think fit and any person so appointed may act in place of the secretary if there be no secretary or no secretary capable of acting.
+42 The provisions of the Act shall apply and be observed regarding the Company Secretary.
+The Committee may from time to time, by resolution appoint, an assistant or deputy secretary upon such terms as to remuneration and otherwise as they may think fit and any person so appointed may act in place of the secretary if there be no secretary or no secretary capable of acting.

 DISQUALIFICATION OF DIRECTORS